[Beginner Driver’s Guide] Should You Buy a New or Used Car? | Car Purchase Procedure | Things to Note When Buying a Car

-It is hard to own a home in Hong Kong.
-So if you want some personal space, buying a car may be another option.
-If you are a first-time car buyer, you probably have a lot of questions - should I buy a new or used car as a new driver?
-What is the safest way to buy a car for a new driver?
-Which 2023 model is the most suitable for probationary license (P license) drivers?
-What are the steps for buying a new or used car in Hong Kong?
-What should I pay attention to when I test-drive a car?
-And how much does car ownership cost in Hong Kong?
+Buying property in Hong Kong is difficult, so if you want private space, buying a car could be a probable option.
+For first-time car buyers, there are likely many questions in their minds: Should beginners buy a new car or a used car?
+Where is the safest place for first-time buyers to purchase a car?
+Which car model is best suited for new drivers with a probationary license (P-License)?
+What are the procedures for buying a new or used car in Hong Kong?
+What should you pay special attention to when test-driving or inspecting a car?
+How much should you budget for owning a car in Hong Kong?

 Price |